Linuxfabrik/monitoring-plugins/check-plugins/redfish-systems/README.md

 the Redfish API.
 Reports every enabled system member with its identification (manufacturer, model, hostname, SKU, serial number), compute summary (processors, BIOS version, power state, indicator LED) and rolled-up health status, and alerts whenever any system's status leaves `OK`.
-Use `redfish- storage` for drive- and storage-controller-specific monitoring.
+Use `redfish-storage` for drive- and storage-controller-specific monitoring.

 options:
   -h, --help            show this help message and exit